MerkulovDaniil/hse25/homework.md

         $$
         w = \text{vec}(W_1, W_2, \ldots, W_L) \in \mathbb{R}^{n},
         $$
-        Can you write down the exact expression, that relates
+        Can you write down the explicit expression, that relates
         $$
         \|w\|_\infty \qquad \text{ and } \qquad \|W_l\|_{\alpha \to \beta}, \; l = [1, L]?
         $$